NBISweden/workshop-reproducible-research/docs/jupyter.md

 ??? note "Click to see how to add a color picker"

     ```python
-    # Import the interact and interactive functions from ipywidgets
+    # Import the interactive function from ipywidgets
-    from ipywidgets import interact, interactive
+    from ipywidgets import interactive
     # Also import numpy (for calculating the sine curve)
     # and pyplot from matplotlib for plotting
     import numpy as np